hourlier96/cookiecutter-vuejs-fastapi-template/README.md

 - **'maintainer'** has an informativ goal (not used in the template)

+- **'database'** make you choose which type of database will be provided (Firestore, PostgreSQL with SQLModel, or Both)

 - **'as_container'** provide local dockerization and auto deploy on Cloud Run

 - **'gcloud_project'** is the GCP project ID on which the project will be deployed